Gilson Road Cemetery – ‘Vampire’ mist

 Film: Kodak Max 800 ASA

-(Yes, this is a color photo.
-No, we didn’t edit it with PhotoShop or any other program.)
+(Yes, this is a color photo, and no, I didn’t edit it with PhotoShop or any other program.)

 It looks like a woman standing in the right lower corner wearing a white dress, or is that a tombstone?